pearlxcore/FluentSelenium/README.md

 # FluentSelenium
-Selenium wrapper using fluent API in C# simplifies the usage of Selenium WebDriver
+A Selenium wrapper using fluent API in C# simplifies the usage of Selenium WebDriver

 ```
 Application.FluentSelenium fluentSelenium = new Application.FluentSelenium(false, false);